openframeworks/ofBook/02_cplusplus_basics/chapter.md

 }
 ```

 The output becomes a long, serene list of zeros since the `int` data type cannot handle a tiny fraction like 0.012.
-So during the moment it tries to add 0.012 to myNumber (which is an int), 0.012 gets automatically rounded down to an integer, which is zero every time.
+So during the moment it tries to add 0.012 to myNumber (which is an int), 0.012 gets automatically rounded down **[MH: maybe better to say decimal gets disregarded/truncated since 0.012 gets rounded down whenever you round it]** to an integer, which is zero every time.
 Now let's try the opposite example, storing ints into a float.

 ```C++
 #include <iostream>